2b3pro/Roam-Graph-API/README.md

-# RoamBackendClient
+# Roam-Graph-API

-RoamBackendClient is a Python client for interacting with the Roam Research API.
+Roam Graph API is a Python client for interacting with the Roam Research API.
 It provides a comprehensive interface for performing operations such as creating pages, managing blocks, querying data, and converting between Roam and standard markdown formats in your Roam Research graph.

 An abstraction of the underlying backend SDK provided by [Roam-Research](https://roamresearch.com) [backendSDKs-Python](https://github.com/Roam-Research/backend-sdks).